SB3RK0s/EduCheck/README.md

 # EduCheck
-For an Android app designed to authenticate students' attendance through QR code scanning in conjunction with a Raspberry Pi
+An Android app designed to authenticate students' attendance through QR code scanning in conjunction with a Raspberry Pi